nbrest/kamehouse/troubleshoot-issues.md

 *********************

-## Apache httpd error on startup (windows):
+## Apache httpd VRUNTIME140.dll missing error on startup (windows):

-- If I get a VRUNTIME140.dll missing error when trying to load httpd.exe, I need to install Some microsoft Visual C++ runtime.
+- If I get a `VRUNTIME140.dll missing` error when trying to load httpd.exe, I need to install Some microsoft Visual C++ runtime.
 Google it.
 For PHP 7.4+ I need version 2019 of the runtime. version 2015 still throws some errors
-- In services, configure the Apache httpd service to run as user nbrest.
-By default it runs as SYSTEM, and as system it doesn't run kamehouse-shell scripts correctly (when running with php)
+- Remember to run apache with a startup script and not as a service, as described in [installation-apache.md](installation-apache.md)

 *********************